-At this level, the goal of the CSL activity is to provide linkages between concepts learnt in the various Learning Activities and the real-life experiences.
+At this level, the goal of the CSL activity is to provide linkages between concepts learnt in the various learning activities and the real-life experiences.
 Learners begin to make connections between what they learn and the relevance to their daily life.
 CSL is hosted in the Social Studies learning area.
-The implementation of the CSL activity is a collaborative effort where the class teacher coordinates and works with other learning areas teachers to design and implement the integrated CSL activity.
+The implementation is a collaborative effort where the class teacher coordinates and works with other subject teachers to design and implement the integrated CSL activity.
 Though they are teacher-guided, the learners should progressively be given more autonomy to identify problems and come up with solutions.
 The safety of the learners should also be taken into account when selecting the CSL activity.
 The following steps for the integrated CSL activity should be staggered across the school terms: